yosoufe/docker-whisper/README.md

 ## Community

-- [Subscribe for project updates](https://selfhostedstack.beehiiv.com/subscribe?utm_campaign=ai) (1–2 emails/month) — get free AI and VPN deployment guides (PDF)
+- 📬 [Subscribe for project updates](https://selfhostedstack.beehiiv.com/subscribe?utm_campaign=ai) (1–2 emails/month) — get free AI and VPN deployment guides (PDF)
-- Join the [r/selfhostedstack](https://www.reddit.com/r/selfhostedstack/) community for discussions and showcases
+- 💬 Join the [r/selfhostedstack](https://www.reddit.com/r/selfhostedstack/) community for discussions and showcases
+- ⭐ Star the repository if it is useful to you

 ## When to use Whisper vs. WhisperLive